mesfind/2018-06-07-Ethiopia/CONDUCT.md

 permalink: /conduct/
 ---

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression,
+We are committed to making participation in this conference a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression,